projectatomic/atomic-enterprise-training/eap-latest-setup.md

     oc get pods
     ```

-    While it’s starting, you should see:
+    While it's starting, you should see:
     ```
     --------------------------------------------------
     NAME           READY     REASON    RESTARTS   AGE
     hello-atomic   0/1       Pending   0          4s
     --------------------------------------------------
     ```
-    Keep running “oc get pods” until the pod is in state “Running”, this can take roughly a minute and involves downloading a docker image so time can vary depending on network speed:
+    Keep running `oc get pods` until the pod is in state `Running`, this can
+    take roughly a minute and involves downloading a docker image so time can
+    vary depending on network speed:
     ```
     --------------------------------------------------
     NAME           READY     REASON    RESTARTS   AGE